ashish-gehani/SPADE/README.md

   * Ashish Gehani and Dawood Tariq, **SPADE: Support for Provenance Auditing in Distributed Environments**, _13th ACM/IFIP/USENIX International Conference on Middleware_, 2012. [[PDF](http://www.csl.sri.com/users/gehani/papers/MW-2012.SPADE.pdf)].

+Please see the lists of [people](../../wiki/people) and [publications](../../wiki/publications) associated with the project for further information.

 ---